CME211/notes/lecture-04/0-functions.md

 ## Python functions

-* Code we have seen so far has been executed in linear fashion from top to bottom, sometimes repeating one or more lines in a loop body
+* Code we have seen so far has been executed in linear fashion from top to bottom, sometimes repeating one or more lines in a loop body.

 * Functions allow us to:

-  * Replace duplicated code with one centralized implementation within a single program
+  * Replace duplicated code with one centralized implementation within a single program,

-  * Reuse code across different programs
+  * Reuse code across different programs,

-  * Easily use code developed by others
+  * Easily use code developed by others, and

-  * Develop, test, debug code in isolation from other code
+  * Develop, test, debug code in isolation from other code.

 * Analogous to mathematical functions